-Four studies (Adriko 2014, Sousa-Figueiredo 2013, Tchuem Tchuente 2012, Coulibaly 2011) assessed the effect of endemicity (low versus moderate-to-high) on diagnostic performance of POC-CCA.
+Four studies 21,30,36,38 assessed the effect of endemicity (low versus moderate-to-high) on diagnostic performance of POC-CCA.
 After combining the studies in a meta-analysis, the pooled sensitivity of POC-CCA for low endemicity was 0.69 [95% CI 0.56 to 0.79] and specificity 0.78 [95% CI 0.54 to 0.91].
 The CIs of the pooled sensitivity and specificity are somehow wide, particularly for specificity.
 The effect of moderate to high endemicity on POC-CCA performance showed relatively higher pooled sensitivity of 0.81 [95% CI 0.76 to 0.85] and specificity of 0.74 [95% CI 0.55 to 0.87], with sensitivity being consistent across studies whereas specificity showed to be variable and somehow wide CI around the pooled estimate (Fig. not shown).
 The diagnostic accuracy as measured by AUC under the ROC space was 0.76 (Fig. not shown).

-threshold effect of POC-CCA test
+b) Threshold effect of POC-CCA

-The four studies conducted between 2009 and 2011, two from Uganda (Adriko 2014, Sousa-Figueiredo 2013), one from a village along the Tanzanian-Kenyan border (Standley 2010) and one study from Cote d’Ivoire (Coulibaly 2013) assessed the impact of POC-CCA test when trace was considered as positive for the diagnosis of S. mansoni infection.
+The four studies conducted between 2009 and 2011, two from Uganda,21,30 one from a village along the Tanzanian-Kenyan border31 and one study from Cote d’Ivoire37 assessed the impact of POC-CCA test when trace was considered as positive for the diagnosis of S. mansoni infection.
 The combined studies showed an overall high sensitivity 0.93 [95% CI 0.74 to 0.99] but very low specificity 0.42 [95% CI 0.28 to 0.58].
 From inspection of the CIs, except the study by Sousa-Figueiredo 2013, sensitivity appeared to be consistent across studies.
-Although the overall pooled specificity was low, one study (Standley 2010) reported unusually low specificity (0.19, 95% CI 0.10 to 0.33), but this is not expected to have affected the magnitude of the overall specificity as the study contributed only small weight to the pooled estimate.
+Although the overall pooled specificity was low, one study31 reported unusually low specificity (0.19, 95% CI 0.10 to 0.33), but this is not expected to have affected the magnitude of the overall specificity as the study contributed only small weight to the pooled estimate.
 The diagnostic accuracy as measured by AUC under the ROC space was low 0.66.
 In fact, the ROC curves and AUC estimates seem model dependent.
 Considering trace of POC-CCA test as negative decreased sensitivity by about 18% to 0.75 [95% CI 0.58 to 0.86] but improved specificity by about 37% to 0.79 [95% CI .073 to .085].
-The study from the Kenya-Tanzania shoreline district of Lake Victoria (Standley 2010) showed the biggest variation in both sensitivity and specificity.
+The study from the Kenya-Tanzania shoreline district of Lake Victoria31 showed the biggest variation in both sensitivity and specificity.

-POC-CCA VERSUS COMBINED POC-CCA/KATO-KATZ GOLD STANDARD
+c) Effect of age on POC-CCA

-Only one study (Erko 2013) has investigated POC-CCA versus combined POC-CCA/Kato-Katz as ‘gold standard’ for the diagnosis of S. mansoni infection.
-When a single POC-CCA was compared with the combined POC-CCA plus Kato-Katz gold standard, sensitivity of POC-CCA was found to be high (90%) with no false positives detected, giving a specificity of 100% (Table not shown).
-When the number of POC-CCA was increased to three consecutive urines, sensitivity increased to 96% (only marginally over single POC-CCA) and specificity remained unchanged (100%).
-The results should be treated with caution though as it came from only study.
+So far only one study25 has assessed the impact of age on accuracy of POC-CCA.
+The study involved children aged 7-16 years and adults aged 17-76 years.
+The standard Kato-Katz (two stools, 41.7 mg duplicate) was used as reference standard and the results showed that sensitivity (82%) and specificity (84%) were high for adults (Table not shown).
+When POC-CCA was assessed in children, sensitivity improved by about 8% to 90% but specificity decreased considerably to 50%.
+The results should be treated with caution though as it came from only one study with limited sample size.